-Cinnamon sugar may not seem like something for which you need to a recipe in order to know how to make it.
-And yet the success of this simple childhood sweet lies in the perfect proportion of cinnamon to sugar.
-You’ll find it in the recipe below.
-Sprinkle it on buttered toast, popcorn, sugar cookies, donuts, tortillas, apple slices, and so, so much more.–Renee Schettler Rossi
+Cinnamon sugar may not seem like something for which you need to defer to a recipe.
+And yet the secret to ensuring this simple childhood sweet is something superlative and not just something ho hum lies in the perfect proportion of cinnamon to sugar.
+You’ll find exactly that in this recipe.–Renee Schettler Rossi

 - 1/2 cup granulated sugar